+'''

-''' Uses an Arduino to set up the ACS723 Current Sensors
+Uses an Arduino to set up the ACS712 and ACS723 Current Sensors

 Parts you may need:

 - 100 Ohm, 1/2W or greater resistor OR two 220 Ohm 1/4 resistors in parallel

-- ACS723 Current Sensor
+- ACS712 Breakout with on-board amplifier or ACS723 Current Sensor (Low Current)

-'''

-'''

 Optional equipment:

 - Oscilloscope

 - Multimeter (or two)

 - A power supply with current limiting/constant current would be handy to

 calibrate the device without using resistors

 const int analogInPin = A0;

 // Number of samples to average the reading over

 // Change this to make the reading smoother... but beware of buffer overflows!

 const int avgSamples = 10;

 int sensorValue = 0;

 float sensitivity = 100.0 / 500.0; //100mA per 500mV = 0.2

 float Vref = 2500; // Output voltage with no current: ~ 2500mV or 2.5V

 void setup() {

-// initialize serial communications at 9600 bps:

 Serial.begin(9600);

+ł

 void loop() {

+// read the analog in value:

 for (int i = 0; i < avgSamples; i++)

+{

 sensorValue += analogRead(analogInPin);

 // wait 2 milliseconds before the next loop

 // for the analog-to-digital converter to settle

-// after the last reading:

-delay(2);

-sensorValue = sensorValue / avgSamples;

-// The on-board ADC is 10-bits -> 2^10 = 1024 -> 5V / 1024 \sim= 4.88mV

-// The voltage is in millivolts

-float voltage = 4.88 sensorValue;

-// This will calculate the actual current (in mA)

-// Using the Vref and sensitivity settings you configure

-float current = (voltage - Vref) sensitivity;

-// This is the raw sensor value, not very useful without some calculations

 '''

-''' //Serial.print(sensorValue); Step 1.)
+''' // after the last reading: delay(2); sensorValue = sensorValue / avgSamples; // The on-board ADC is 10-bits -> 2^10 = 1024 -> 5V / 1024 ~= 4.88mV // The voltage is in millivolts float voltage = 4.88 sensorValue; // This will calculate the actual current (in mA) // Using the Vref and sensitivity settings you configure float current = (voltage - Vref) sensitivity; // This is the raw sensor value, not very useful without some calculations //Serial.print(sensorValue); Step 1.)
 Uncomment and run the following code to set up the baseline voltage (the voltage with 0 current flowing through the device).
 Make sure no current is flowing through the IP+ and IP- terminals during this part!
 The output units are in millivolts.
 Use the Arduino IDE's Tools->Serial Plotter To see a plot of the output.
 Adjust the Vref potentiometer to set the reference voltage.
 This allows the sensor to output positive and negative currents!
-Serial.print(voltage); Step 2.)
-Keep running the same code as above to set up the sensitivity (how many millivolts are output per Amp of current.
+Serial.print(voltage); //Serial.print("mV"); Keep running the same code as above to set up the sensitivity (how many millivolts are output per Amp of current.
 This time, use a known load current (measure this with a multimeter) to give a constant output voltage.
 Adjust the sensitivity by turning the gain potentiometer.
-The sensitivity will be (known current)/(Vreading - Vref).
-Step 3.)
-Comment out the code used for the last two parts and uncomment the following When you have performed the calibration steps above, make sure to change the global variables "sensitivity" and "Vref" to what you have set up.
-This next line of code will print out the calculated current from these parameters.
-The output is in mA '''
+The sensitivity will be (known current)/(Vreading - Vref). '''